juji-io/datalevin/doc/query.md

 level nested B+ trees of B+ trees), we store the head elements only once, by treating them as keys.
 The values are the remaining two elements of the triple as a list of values mapped to by a key.
 This nested triple storage results in about 20% space reduction, more or less depending on the data.
+In addition, the underlying KV storage implement page based prefix compression, so an additional 10% space reduction is archived.

 The main advantage of this list based triple storage is to facilitate counting of elements, which is the most critical input for query planning.
-Some list counts can be immediately read from the index, without performing actual range scan to count them.
+Some list counts can be immediately read from the index in O(1), without performing actual range scan to count them.
 For example, in our storage schema, the number of datoms matching `[?e :an-attr "bound value"]` pattern can be obtained from the `:ave` index in constant time, without maintaining specialized statistics collecting facilities and storage.
+Other range counts take advantage of the underlying KV storage's order statistics meta data to have O(log n) counting time.

 ## Query Optimizations